Inspiration and Lessons From My Journey Into the CBD Industry

 Women like Amber E. Senter.
 Senter runs an organization known as Supernova Women.
 Like Women Grow, Supernova Women is a networking hub and educational platform.
 Senter designed Supernova Women to create a safe space for women of color in the legal cannabis market.
 Senter’s success in the cannabis industry began with her company Leisure Life, which is known for its cannabis-infused popcorn.
 Seeing the benefits of legalized cannabis for herself, Senter hopes Supernova Women will inspire women to become leaders too.

-The wellness industry is also lucky to have amazing female scientists who’ve paved the way to making CBD more mainstream.
+The wellness industry is also lucky to have amazing female scientists who’ve paved the way in making CBD more mainstream.
 Dr. Cristina Sanchez is one of them.
 Dr. Sanchez’s studies on the antioxidant effect of CBD began in the 1990s, long before most people had even heard of the compound.
 Almost 30 years later, she is finally starting to see the fruits of her labor pay off for the rest of the world.

 Being an innovator in a rapidly changing industry is not easy.
 In the past eight months since our official founding, I have learned so much.
 Like many of the women who’ve come before me in this industry, I want to do what I can to help others see the success that I have.